“Hurt people hurt people,” or “Hurt people hurt others,” is a poignant phrase that contains a lot of truth.

 Yet anger can make life so simple and clear…

-“F*ck these people.
+“To hell with these people.
 They are the reason my life is bad.
 They are the reason I can’t succeed.
 It’s not me or my shortcomings.
 It’s these other people.”

 And anger causes people to do things they wouldn’t otherwise do.
 Anger allows a person to justify their own garbage behavior instead of having the humility to examine oneself and acknowledge their faults.
 It’s a convenient scapegoat that, unfortunately, really stifles a person’s emotional growth and maturity.